berkerboy/IDNNs/README.md

 ## Usage
 All the code is under the idnns directory.
-For training a network and calculate the MI and the gradients of it run the an example in[main.py](main.py).
+To train a network and calculate the MI and its gradients run the example in [main.py](main.py).
-Off-course that you can also run only specipic methods for running only the training procedure/calculating the MI.
+Of course  you can also run only specific methods to run only the training procedure/calculating the MI.

 This file has command-line arguments as follow -
  - 'start_samples' - The number of the first sample for calculate the information
  - 'batch_size' - The size of the batch